 Iowa's trout program consists of 50 catchable rainbow and brook trout fisheries, seven special trout fisheries, seven urban trout fisheries, and 26 put-and-grow trout fisheries.
 Most of these must be maintained by stocking because successful natural reproduction of trout occurs in a few Iowa waters.
 Six trout fisheries, however, offer excellent angling opportunities for catching wild, naturally-sustaining brown or brook trout populations.
 These various types of trout fisheries have been developed to enable the trout angler to select the types of trout fishing preferred.

 On the trout streams page, information is provided on each stream's location, qualities, and other additional tidbits for you to get the most out of your fishing experience.
 Location maps are made using State of Iowa GIS maps and Rural Address Maps provided by the respective county engineer's office.
-An overview map of all the trout streams in Northeast Iowa is available online, or a printed version can be requested by emailing the DNR or calling the DNR Phone Center at 515-725-8200.
+Check out the overview map of all trout streams in Northeast Iowa online, or a printed version can be requested by emailing the DNR or calling the DNR Phone Center at 515-725-8200.
 A mobile-friendly version of the trout map is now available.

 Want to know when trout are going to be stocked in your favorite stream?
 Please see the proposed stocking schedules for the current year, for all hatcheries combined or individual hatcheries.
 For current trout stream or urban stocking information, call 563-927-5736.